Raedin24/School/L400/DCIT 417/General.md

 1. Accuracy - Does the simulation reflect reality?
 Usually approximates reality instead of reflecting it accurately.
 2. Large scale system - Lots of resources needed for simulation
 3. May be slow - As a result of lack of computational power.
+`ARP does translation from IP to MAC address`